-Fresh Parsley tends to be infested with aphids, thrips and other insects.
-Please check “Kashrut Instructions” below for insect inspection instructions.
+- Fresh parsley tends to be infested with aphids, thrips and other insects.
+Please see “Kashrut Instructions” below for instructions on checking parsley for insect infestation.

 - 1 Tablespoon butter, room temperature

 - 1 teaspoon chopped fresh parsley

 - 1 teaspoon chopped fresh oregano

 - 2 large eggs

 - 2 Tablespoons (packed) freshly-grated Parmesan cheese

 - Rub butter onto bottom and sides of 2 (3/4-cup) souffle dishes or custard cups, dividing equally.
 Sprinkle with herbs, dividing equally.